Illyrian coinage: Early coins

 The earliest Illyrian coins were probably minted by the Tyntenoi north of Lake Ohrid minted coins around 540 BC with the Greek legend Tynteni.
 Their silver coins reached Italy, Egypt and many parts of Asia.
 They belonged to the group of 'Thraco-Macedonian' coinages of this period, and they bore the same emblems as the coins of Ichnae at the head of the Thermaic Gulf.
 Production ceased in the early 5th century BC, most likely in 475 BC when this period was one of comparative poverty, during which contacts were lost with mainland Greece and relations with Ionia via the Danube valley slackened.

 The Messapians in southern Italy minted coins in the early 5th century BC.
 They were an early imitation of the Greek coins from Magna Grecia.
 The cities which minted these early mints were Valesio, Brindisi, Nardò, Oria, Ugento, Grax and Samadi.
 Valesio struck silver coins, Nardò silver and bronze while from the 3rd century BC only bronze coins were issued.
-The coins feature Lapagus, an ancient Iapygian hero.
+The coins feature Iapyx, an ancient Iapygian hero.
 Other features included Athena, Heracles and Zeus.

 At the same time as the Messapians, the Paeonian tribe of the Derrones were also producing coins.
 These coins are traditionally dated to 500 BC – 450 BC.
 Frequent depictions on the coins attributed to the Derrones are Oxen and Corinthian helmets.
 Their god, Darr(h)on, was worshipped by Paionians and Macedonians.
 The Paeonian kings dealt greatly and seriously with the minting coins.
 However this activity in terms of quality and appearance did not differ much from Greek coins.
 Even the Paeonians themselves at this time were becoming hellenized more and more and lost to a great degree their characteristic as a non-Greek people.

 The earliest Illyrian coins in Illyria were minted from the start of the 4th century BC in the Illyrian city of Damastion and Daparria by the Illyrian tribe of the Dyestes under Bardylis, which had been influenced by Hellenization to an extent.
 For about 200 years, this city minted silver coins with symbols imitating those of the Hellenic cities in the Aegean, as well as original symbols such as tongs of a metal smelter.
 The circulation of Damastion coins included Kosovo, southern Serbia, North Macedonia and the Adriatic coast from Shkodër to Split.
 The presence of silver mines around the city in ancient sources made it possible for the minting of coins in such a great abundance.